FernandoBasso/devnotes/content/DSA/Sorting Algorithms.md

 That is, if each element is less than or equal to the element that comes after it, then the collection is sorted (in ascending order).

+Another thing to consider is that a collection of zero or one element is sorted by definition.

 ## ECMAScript default sort()

 Deno REPL sorting examples: